fog/fog-brightbox/README.md

 # Brightbox Cloud module for fog (The Ruby cloud services library)

-This gem is a modular for the `fog` gem that allows you to manage resources in the Brightbox Cloud.
+This gem is a module for the `fog` gem that allows you to manage resources in the Brightbox Cloud.

 It is included by the main `fog` metagem but can used as an independent library